typesense/typesense-website/docs-site/content/guide/natural-language-search.md

 Keep in mind that LLMs may occasionally misunderstand queries or generate Typesense queries that are invalid.
 In such cases, tweaking the prompt to handle specific edge cases or incorporating fallback logic can ensure better results over time.

-You can find the [full source code](https://github.com/typesense/showcase-generation-augmented-retrieval-genkit) of the demo application on Github.
+You can find the [full source code](https://github.com/typesense/showcase-generation-augmented-retrieval-genkit) of the demo application on GitHub and a live demo [here](https://natural-language-search-cars-genkit.typesense.org/).